4 Places You Must Eat in Fayetteville, North Carolina

 The curb appeal of Luigi’s is impressive, especially with the stone center front and the navy colored awnings.
 Inside, an award-winning wine list and homemade Italian favorites await you.
 The smell of garlic wafting through the air is almost unbearable as you thumb through your menu eager to order.
 The romantic fireplace is an exceptional feature.
 Aside from the 250+ wines, Luigi’s also serves quite a large amount of coffee, espresso, and smoothies.

 For starters, the Crab Dip is delightful.
 It is paired with olive oil and Romano cheese toast, crispy and light.
 Luigi’s Fettuccine Alfredo is no joke; it is amazingly rich and creamy.
 Taste authentic Italian masterpieces like the Pasta Purses stuffed with six cheese in a pesto-cream sauce, my favorite thing on the menu.
 Another tasty option is the Penne Pasta with Vodka Sauce (Penne alla Vodka).
 Luigi’s allows the option to add grilled shrimp, chicken, meatballs, and other proteins to your meal for an upcharge.
-The high-quality of ingredients and attention to details sets Luigi’s apart from the competition.
+The high-quality of ingredients and attention to details sets Luigi’s Italian Restaurant and Bar apart from the competition.

 Sherefé (Cheers! in Turkish) is an authentic Mediterranean Restaurant and a feast for the senses!
 The restaurant is sectioned into three separate areas, with private rooms also available, each bright and cheery with amazing artwork.